You appear to be using a shitty web browser. Brent suggests getting a better one.

 Less than a month ago, my husband was acquitted of charges he carried for more than 18 months.
 When issuing the ruling in this acquittal, the judge described the investigative practice and evidence employed and presented by the cops and the Crown as “problematic” and “troubling,” as they related to Shawn.
 During this same period, CBC Radio aired a documentary in which several Mohawk people recounted conversations with OPP Commissioner Fantino that occurred during the 2007 Aboriginal Day of Action, in which they say he threatened to “ruin” Shawn.
 During Shawn’s detention at the Napanee OPP detachment last week, several different police officers threatened to “slit his throat” and “cut off his head.”

-Incidentally, Propagandhi’s “oldies” (haha) show in Winnipeg at the Albert — which occurred the very day of Shawn’s most recent arrest — managed to raise somewhere in the neighbourhood of $3000 for the defense fund.
+Incidentally, Propagandhi’s “oldies” (haha) show in Winnipeg at the Albert with a — which occurred the very day of Shawn’s most recent arrest — managed to raise somewhere in the neighbourhood of $3000 for the defense fund.
 If you can, consider sending in your own pledge of support.